-The spring/summer 2019 Longwalls 23-27 Amphibian Monitoring Report prepared by Cenwest Environmental Services is provided in Appendix K2.
+The spring/summer 2020 Longwalls 23-27 Amphibian Monitoring Report prepared by Cenwest is provided in Appendix K2.

-The spring/summer 2019 survey is the tenth amphibian survey for Longwalls 23-27.
+The spring/summer 2020 survey is the eleventh amphibian survey for Longwalls 23-27.
 All test sites above Longwalls 23-27 had been undermined prior to the commencement of the spring/summer 2016 survey.
 Habitats of two sites (13 and 14) have been impacted by longwall mining.
-However, both sites 13 and 14 have usually demonstrated the highest amphibian species diversity of the ten survey sites over ten survey years, with the exception of 2016, 2017, and 2018, 2017-2018 being an exceptionally dry period.
+However, both sites 13 and 14 have usually demonstrated the highest amphibian species diversity of the ten survey sites over 11 survey years, with the exception of 2016, 2017, and 2018, 2017-2018 being an exceptionally dry period.

-Eight amphibian species were recorded by the spring/summer 2019 survey, including five in test sites (13, 14 and 16) and three in control sites (19, 21 and 22), also being representatives from the two families Myobatrachidae and Hylidae.
-The most widespread frog was the Common Eastern Froglet (Crinia signifera), recorded at test sites 13, 14, 15 and 16, and all control sites.
+Four amphibian species were recorded by the spring/summer 2020 survey, including four in test sites (13, 14 and 16) and one in control sites (18, 19, 20, 21 and 22), also being representatives from the two families Myobatrachidae and Hylidae.
+The most widespread frog was the Common Eastern Froglet, recorded at test sites 13, 14 and 16, and all control sites.
+The Red-crowned Toadlet was recorded at test sites 13 and 16.
+The Adult Southern Rocket Frog and Blue Mountains Tree Frog were recorded at test site 14.
+Littlejohn's Tree Frog was recorded for the first time for Longwalls 23-27 during the spring/summer 2017 survey at control site 18, and again at site 18 in 2019 but was not recorded in the spring/summer 2020 survey.
 The Giant Burrowing Frog was not located during the survey.
-The Red-crowned Toadlet was recorded at test sites 14 and 15 and all control sites.
-Littlejohn's Tree Frog was recorded for the first time for Longwalls 23-27 during the spring/summer 2017 survey at control site 18.
-Littlejohn's Tree Frog was recorded during the spring/summer 2019 survey at control site 18.

-Six species (the Common Eastern Froglet, the Red-Crowned Toadlet, The Blue Mountains Tree frog, the Southern Rocket Frog, the Jervis Bay Tree Frog and the Peron's Tree Frog) were observed breeding in the spring/summer 2019 survey.
-The most species-diverse sites with five species present was site 18 (with five species), site 14 (with four species), sites 20 and 22 (with three species), sites 15, 19 and 21 each with two species, and sites 13 and 16 each with one species.
+Two species (the Common Eastern Froglet and the Southern Rocket Frog) were observed breeding in the spring/summer 2020 survey.
+The most species-diverse site with three species present was site 14, followed by sites 13 and 16 (2 species), Sites 18-22 each with one species, and Site 15 and 17 recording zero species.

 Since the commencement of the Longwalls 23-27 amphibian monitoring program, species diversity across all sites has varied between three (2017) and eight (2010 and 2019).
-At test sites and control sites species diversity has varied between two and seven.
+At test sites, species diversity has varied between two (2017) and seven (2010) species and at control sites, between two (2017) and seven (2019) species.